 Choosing between Multisite and separate installations

 Does the same business or support staff run the sites?
 Are these sites similar enough to share themes and plugins?
 If you work for a business that needs multiple similar sites, such as an event manager, WordPress Multisite is a good choice.
-But choose WordPress multiple installations when different businesses own the sites, and where sites use vastly different functional layers.
+But choose multiple WordPress sites ( WordPress installations ) when different businesses own the sites, and where sites use vastly different functional layers.
 We also suggest to read this article on how to manage WordPress multiple sites.
 You’ll find a review of solutions for both approaches.

 No comment yet, add your voice below!